lorenzoeusepi77/kubernetes/README.md

       #echo "centos  ALL=(ALL)       NOPASSWD: ALL" >> /etc/sudoers

 3) On Ansbile machine:
-    - Download the "Kubernetes" playbook from Git and: replace /etc/ansible/hosts;
+    - Download the "Kubernetes" playbook from Git and: replace value in inventory file /etc/ansible/hosts;

         - Change [clustername] var with your cluster name;
         - Insert your master Server hostname, ip address in [clustername_master]
           - Example: